cosmos/cosmos-sdk/docs/using-the-sdk/quick-start.md

 A `gentx` does three things:

     1. Makes the `validator` account you created into a validator operator account (i.e. the account that controls the validator).
-    2. Self-delegate the provided `amount` of staking tokens.
+    2. Self-delegates the provided `amount` of staking tokens.
     3. Link the operator account with a Tendermint node pubkey that will be used for signing blocks.
 If no `--pubkey` flag is provided, it defaults to the local node pubkey created via the `aud init` command above.

 For more on `gentx`, use the following command: